SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Conclusion

-Using styles in Spec is a nice features.
+Using styles in Spec is a nice feature.
 It makes it easier to have a consistent design as we can add the same style to several presenters.
 If we want to change some style, we only edit the stylesheet.
 We can dynamically change how a presenter looks.